wp-plugins/powr-photo-gallery/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-photo-gallery-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
-* Add and arrange unlimited photos and images.
+* Add and arrange photos and images in a beautiful Pinterest-style gallery.
 * Choose from expert-designed templates, or take control with custom fonts, borders, backgrounds, and more.
 * Easily customize layout, sizing, and spacing.
 * Add titles, text, videos, buttons, links, and more.